Marquise Williams

-Marquise Javon Williams (born October 5, 1992) is a former American football quarterback.
-He played college football at North Carolina.
-Williams was signed by the Green Bay Packers as an undrafted free agent in 2016, later playing for the Saskatchewan Roughriders of the Canadian Football League (CFL), the San Antonio Commanders of the Alliance of American Football (AAF), and the New York Guardians of the XFL.
+Marquise Javon Williams (born October 5, 1992) is an American former professional football quarterback.
+He played college football for the North Carolina Tar Heels.
+Williams was signed by the Green Bay Packers of the National Football League (NFL) as an undrafted free agent in 2016, later playing for the Saskatchewan Roughriders of the Canadian Football League (CFL), the San Antonio Commanders of the Alliance of American Football (AAF), and the New York Guardians of the XFL.

-Early years
+Early life

 Williams attended Mallard Creek High School in Charlotte, North Carolina.
 As a senior, he threw for 3,034 yards with 45 touchdowns and rushed for 1,147 yards and 19 touchdowns.
 Williams was a four-star recruit by Rivals.com and was ranked as the ninth best dual-threat quarterback in his class.

 College career

 After redshirting in 2011, Williams appeared in nine games as Bryn Renner's backup as a redshirt freshman in 2012.
 He passed for 127 yards and a touchdown and also rushed for 186 yards with three touchdowns.
 Williams entered his sophomore season in 2013 as Renner's backup.
 After Renner suffered an injury that caused him to miss the rest of the season, Williams became the starter.
 Against Old Dominion, he set the school record for total yards in a game with 469.
 In total he appeared in 12 games with six starts, completing 126 of 217 passes for 1,698 yards, 15 touchdowns and six interceptions.
 He also led the team in rushing yards with 536, becoming the first quarterback to lead North Carolina in rushing since Gayle Bomar in 1968.
 Williams entered his junior season in 2014 as the starter.
 He passed for 3,068 yards with 21 passing touchdowns and added 13 rushing touchdowns.

 Williams returned as a starter and team captain his senior year in 2015, leading the Tar Heels to the ACC Coastal Division title and the ACC Championship Game.
 Over the course of the season, Williams passed for 3,072 yards and 24 passing touchdowns while recording 13 rushing touchdowns.
 Against Duke University, Williams had a historic performance.
 He threw for 494 passing yards, which was a school record for passing yards in a game, and four touchdowns, and rushed for another touchdown.
 Williams' single-game passing yards record was eclipsed in 2020 by Sam Howell who threw for 550 yards in a win against Wake Forest.